Music of the Philippines: Operas and zarzuelas

 The theatrical Spanish zarzuela was later adapted and localized in Philippine music.
 It was first introduced in 1879 and appeared in 1900.
 During the aftermath of the American invasion, the colonizers view the music form as "seditious" due to its use to promote nationalistic sentiments.
 Composers who specialized in zarzuela include Jose Estella and Bonifacio Abdon.
-The zarzuela was considered to be the predecessor of kundiman.
+The zarzuela is considered to be the predecessor of kundiman.

+In 1902, the first Filipino opera was composed by Ladislao Bonus, Sandugong Panaginip.
+This was soon followed by the creation of operas by other Filipino composers such as Lakambini (1933) by Jose Estella and Magdapio by Alejo Carluen (1903).

+Formal classical music training

 Formal classical music training appeared during the 1900s.
 Because of the new public school system, music was included in the curriculum.
 The establishment of music conservatories and colleges were implemented for tertiary education.
 The earlier schools include the Scholastica's College (1906) and the University of the Philippines Conservatory of Music (1916).
 Most of the graduates of these schools became leading classical composers such as Franscisco Buencamino, Nicanor Abelardo, Francisco Santiago, and Antonio Molina.
+During the 1920s, Abelardo and Santiago began the emergence of original Filipino art music through concertos, tone poems and sonatas.
+In 1928, the UP Conservatory of Music produced the first Filipino symphony, Filipinas, composed by Jose Estella.